Federal Child Pornography Sentencing Guidelines

 What Constitutes Child Pornography Under Federal Law?

-Under federal law, child pornography is any visual depiction that displays a minor carrying out sexually explicit behavior.
+Under federal law, child pornography is any visual depiction that displays a minor carrying out sexually explicit conduct.
 Child pornography can include videos, photographs, digital images, drawings, or similar depictions.
 Any child pornography material that is transferred through interstate commerce, mail, via the internet, or through other electronic means can implicate the accused in a federal child pornography crime.

 Obtain Skilled Defense Against Your Federal Child Pornography Charges